antonfirsov/docs/2015/03-llvmannounce/LLILC-announce.md

 The LLILC project (we pronouce it "lilac") is a new effort started at Microsoft to produce MSIL code generators based on LLVM and targeting the open source dotnet [CoreCLR](https://github.com/dotnet/coreclr).
-We are envisioning using the LLVM infrastructure for a number of senarious, but our first tool is a Just in Time(JIT) compiler for CoreCLR.
+We are envisioning using the LLVM infrastructure for a number of senarios, but our first tool is a Just in Time(JIT) compiler for CoreCLR.
 This new project is being developed on GitHub and you can check it out [here](https://github.com/dotnet/llilc).
 The rest of this post outlines the rational and goals for the project as well as our experience using LLVM.